-There are many reasons why a student might find him or herself on academic probation or suspension.
-Whether is be for personal or academically related struggles, advisors are here to help students understand the implications of their academic standing and support them to get back into good academic standing so that they may successfully finish their degree at NDSU.
+There are many reasons why a student might find themselves on academic probation or suspension.
+Whether it be for personal or academically related struggles, advisors are here to help students understand the implications of their academic standing and support them to get back into good academic standing so that they may successfully finish their degree at NDSU.

 Academic Standing Definitions

 It is important to understand the Academic Standing Policies at NDSU.
 Below you will find definitions of probation and suspension.
 See the full academic standing policy here.

 An academic probation is issued when a student who entered the grading period on good standing or academic warning earns an institutional cumulative GPA below the minimum 2.00 for good standing.
 An academic probation does not appear on the student’s official academic transcript, but does appear on the unofficial transcript.
 Students are notified of their academic probation status via official NDSU email.

 Academic suspension is issued when a student enters the term on either probation or continued probation and earns both a term GPA and institutional cumulative GPA below the minimum 2.00 for good standing.
 This includes students admitted on probation for their first semester at NDSU or readmitted on probation following an academic suspension.
 A student may not be considered for readmission for two grading periods following an academic suspension (includes summer).
 An academic suspension appears on the student’s official academic transcript.
 A suspension hold is placed on the student’s record by the Office of Registration and Record which prevents all future registration.
 If a student has pre-registered for classes in a future semester, these courses will be administratively removed by the Office of Registration and Records.
 Students who are suspended are notified of their suspension status via official NDSU email.

 Students on Academic Probation